How to Block Phishing Emails Today

 Avoiding Phishing Attacks in the Future

 Spam is sometimes unavoidable, despite our best efforts.
-To protect yourself, always avoid any emails which request that you reveal personal information, and do not attempt to click any links provided in these emails unless you can verify for certain that it is genuine.
+To protect your privacy, always avoid any emails which request that you reveal personal information, and do not attempt to click any links provided in these emails unless you can verify for certain that it is genuine.

 Whenever you get an email which appears suspicious, here is what you can do to determine if the email is authentic or not:

-- Verify that the email address and the sender are an exact match, if you suspect the email could be from someone you know and not a spam after all.
+- Verify that the email address and the sender are an exact match if you suspect the email could be from someone you know and not spam after all.
 If it isn’t a match, it’s probably spam.